Hip-Monsters/robot_freedom_ai/README.md

 ```

-Add in the following command at the end of the file then save (cntr o).
+Add in the following command at the end of the file then save (cntrl o).

 ```
 @lxterminal -e /home/pi/Desktop/robot_freedom_ai/robot_freedom_ai/quick_start.sh